kevin-tofu/styletransfer-server/README.md

   * 2 styles which users would like to mix
   * float value, alpha that represents how much weight for each styles you would like to put on

-You can learn style-transfer model using some repositories like below.
+You can make style-transfer model learned using some repositories like below.
 [https://github.com/ryanwongsa/Real-time-multi-style-transfer]

 But essentially, you have to convert the models to onnx-style on this repository.